American Idol controversies: Voting controversies

-Season one autodialer power-voting
+Season 1 autodialer power-voting

 Around 100 people using auto-dialing software and their home dial-up modems reportedly placed as many as 10,000 votes a night.
 However, FremantleMedia, which produces the show, contended that this represented a 'statistically insignificant' proportion of the overall voting, and Fox insisted that the system was fair.
 Nevertheless, concerns were raised about possible unfairness in the situation of a tight vote.
-One of the show's executive producers Ken Warwick later indicated that equipment was put in place afterwards to address this issue but it has not detected any such problem since its installation.
+One of the show's executive producers, Ken Warwick, later indicated that equipment was put in place afterwards to address this issue but it has not detected any such problem since its installation.

-Season two finale vote
+Season 2 finale vote

-Out of 24 million votes recorded following the season two finale, Ruben Studdard finished just 130,000 votes ahead of Clay Aiken.
+Out of 24 million votes recorded following the second season finale, Ruben Studdard finished just 130,000 votes ahead of Clay Aiken.
 There was confusion over the winning margin as host Ryan Seacrest initially announced it as 13,000, later again 1,335, and then finally corrected by Fox as 130,000.
 There was much discussion in the communication industry about the phone system being overloaded, and that potentially more than 230 million calls were dropped just by AT&T and SBC (over 30% of the market), making the results statistically invalid.
 The phone lines may have been running at capacity that made a near-tie inevitable, with the winner potentially decided by text-messaging which was unaffected by capacity problem.

 In an interview prior to the start of the fifth season, executive producer Nigel Lythgoe revealed for the first time that Aiken had led the fan voting from the wild card week onward until the finale.

-Season two phone scam
+Season 2 phone scam

 During the second season, a phone scam operation based in Salt Lake City, Utah was discovered, in which people were tricked into believing that viewers could vote for their favorites through an 800 number, rather than the 866 number used on the show.

+Season 3 Wild Card controversy

+During the Wild Card round, twelve contestants were invited back to participate.
+However, after being evaluated during the week in rehearsals, only eight were chosen by the judges to perform that night.
+One performer was chosen by public vote, and one performer was chosen by each of the three judges.

+Four contestants in the wildcard round were eliminated by the judges before they had the chance to sing: Lisa Leuschner, Eric Yoder, Tiara Purifoy, and Marque Lynche.